ShiJbey/minerva/README.md

 The Shōgun sample runs the full simulation.
 It procedurally generates a map with multiple territories, characters, and families.
 It then simulates decades of political and martial strife between families as they compete for power and influence.
 As with the House of the Dragon sample, the Shōgun sample also exports the generated world data to a SQLite file for later data analysis.

-The Shōgun sample has an CLI interface to facilitate running the full visualization in PyGame or running the simulation in headless mode (no PyGame window).
+The Shōgun sample has a CLI interface to facilitate running the full visualization in PyGame or running the simulation in headless mode (no PyGame window).

 > [!NOTE]
-> The commands below assume that your're running them from the root directory of this project.
+> The commands below assume that you're running them from the root directory of this project.

 ```bash
 # The following command will display usage information